philwil/PiThings/README.md

 The main function will also connect to the server allowing command line operation.

-You can also use telnet to connect to the default port (5432) and then issue the following command
+You can also use telnet to connect to the default port (5432) and then issue some of the following commands.

 Some typical commands include :-